siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 At breakpoints "lg" and "md" the application header behaves identically.
 At breakpoint "sm" the layout changes in the following way:

-- The application menu hides, displaying the application menu icon (12); a click opens the application menu (16)
+- The application menu hides, displaying the application menu icon (12), a click opens the application menu (16).
-- The application switch (if used) moves to the application menu (16)
+- The application switch (if used) moves to the application menu (16).
-- The brand logo disappears
+- The brand logo disappears.
-- The slot for additional elements (if used) moves to the overflow dropdown that opens on click on the overflow icon (13)
+- The slot for additional elements (if used) moves to the overflow dropdown that opens on click on the overflow icon (13).

 ## Dos and Don’ts